The Cyan Language: Context Objects

-A free variable of a context object such as {\tt Sum} can be bounded by method {\tt bind}.
-The free variables should be given as parameters: \begin{cyan} :v Array<Int> = {# 1, 2, 3 #}; ... :s Int = 0; // binds sum of Sum to local variable s Sum bind: s; v foreach: Sum; assert: (s == 6); \end{cyan} or \begin{cyan} :v = {# 1, 2, 3 #}; :s Int = 0; v foreach: Sum(s); assert: (s == 6); \end{cyan} The syntax {\tt Sum(s)} means the same as\\ \nd \verb@ (Sum new: s)@\\ \nd which is the creation of an object from {\tt Sum} passing {\tt s} as a parameter.
-However, this is not a regular parameter passing --- it is passing by reference as we will soon discover.

-When the type of a context object parameter is preceded by {\tt \&}, the real argument should be a local variable.
-It cannot be a parameter of the current method or an instance variable.
+When the type of a context object parameter is preceded by {\tt \&}, the real argument should be a local variable or field.
+It cannot be a parameter of the current method.
+Context objects can be inherited.
+In the code that follows, {\tt Manager} extends {\tt Employee}.
+In {\tt Employee}, the context parameters {\tt name} and {\tt age} are not transformed into fields because they are passed as parameters to the constructor of {\tt Person}.
+The same happens with all context parameters of {\tt Manager}. \begin{cyan} package people